 Reclassifications.
 Certain reclassifications have been made to prior year financial statements to conform to the current year presentation.
-The reclassifications had no effect on the Consolidated Statements of Operations, Comprehensive Income, Stockholder's Equity and Cash Flows.
+The reclassifications did not have material effects on the Consolidated Balance Sheets, Consolidated Statements of Operations, Comprehensive Income, Stockholder's Equity and Cash Flows.